JadeSoanes/Climate_AI_Summer_School/README.md

 ## Lessons & Topics 📚

 * __Session 1: Introductions__

+  No tutorial for this one - just an introduction to the course, the basic science behind climate change and an introduction to ML and AI.

 * __Session 2: AI for Agriculture, Forestry and Other Land Use.__

 Going through the process of training a deep learning model and applying it to automate the generation of LULC maps, leveraging tools like Pytorch and Google Earth Engine.